Hassan (given name): Etymology and spelling

 In the romanized spelling Hassan, it is not possible to distinguish which of the two names is intended.
-The ambiguity can be removed by romanizing the former name as Hassan with a single s, and reserving the spelling with doubled s for the latter name, or romanizing the former as Hasan and the latter as Hassan.
+The ambiguity can be removed by romanizing the former name as Hasan with a single s, and reserving the spelling Hassan with doubled s for the latter name.

 King al-Ḥasan of Morocco (officially romanized as Hassan, with a double ss, due to the influence of French orthography) is an example of the former.
 The early Islamic poet Ḥassān ibn Thābit is an example of the latter.
 In the original Arabic, the two different names are easily distinguished.